anywhichway/nano-pipe/README.md

 # nano-pipe

-A tiny library (<450 bytes gzipped) to create chainable functions/pipelines.
+A tiny library (<450 bytes gzipped) to create chainable functions/pipelines including support for async generators.

 # Installation

 npm install nano-pipe

+NanoPipe uses ES2016 and is not provided in transpiled form.

 # Usage